andrewjahn/AndysBrainBook/docs/OpenScience/OS/MRIQC.rst

 Making a script to run MRIQC
 ****************************

 Running MRIQC entails specifying different command line options in order to properly run.
 Rather than doing this directly on the command line, we will make a script to run it.
-Firstly, tpye the following into the command line:
+Firstly, type the following into the command line:

 ::